What Does it Take to Be a Personal Service Worker Supervisor?

 - Checkroom Chief

-Is There Job Demand for Personal Service Worker Supervisors?
+Is There Going to be Demand for Personal Service Worker Supervisors?

-In the United States, there were 276,100 jobs for Personal Service Worker Supervisor in 2016.
+In 2016, there was an estimated number of 276,100 jobs in the United States for Personal Service Worker Supervisor.
 New jobs are being produced at a rate of 14.6% which is above the national average.
 The Bureau of Labor Statistics predicts 40,400 new jobs for Personal Service Worker Supervisor by 2026.
-The BLS estimates 31,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 31,600 job openings in this field each year.

 The states with the most job growth for Personal Service Worker Supervisor are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Alaska.
 These states have the worst job growth for this type of profession.